U.S. News Rankings

 Campus Info & Services

-Cornell College offers a number of student services including nonremedial tutoring, women's center, health service, and health insurance.
+Cornell College offers a number of student services including nonremedial tutoring and health service.
 Cornell College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Cornell College, 49 percent have cars on campus.
+Of the students at Cornell College, 42 percent have cars on campus.
 Alcohol is permitted for students of legal age at Cornell College.

 Paying for School